sher9n/Lighthouse/README.md

 # Lighthouse
-Reputation scoring and incentives protocol for DAOs and web3.
+The reputation scoring and incentives protocol for DAOs and web3.

 ## **The Problem**
 DAO tools are scattered, cross-competitive and track reputation in isolation.
 This limits connectivity and participation between DAOs and DAO members.